caelen00000/nuclei/README.md

 I aligned to the FlyBase v6.62 reference.
 10x provides filtered genome annotations that may increase the unique mapping rate, but only for human and mouse.
 I'm working on a modified drosophila reference, but its going very slowly and it looks like I'll have to manually edit ~1000 gene records.

-My STARsolo scripts are in 'mapping_and_quantification'.
+My STARsolo scripts are in `mapping_and_quantification`.
 You'll notice that I'm using a whole lot of nonstandard options.
 Most of these are to mimic the output of CellRanger or are settings for 3'v3.1 reads, but let me explain some of the others:

 Basically, these are optimizations for future analysis of transposable elements.
-They allow more multimappers to be output to the BAM file.
+They allow more multimappers to be output to the BAM file, which you'll note is actually not being output.
+This is to save space because this would take ~2.5TB of storage.
 ```
 --winAnchorMultimapNmax 100
 --outFilterMultimapNmax 100